Uber wins praise for granting UK drivers worker status - RFI

 Frances O'Grady, general secretary of the TUC, Britain's trades union umbrella organisation, also called on tech platforms to do more.

-"We will be pushing hard for Uber and other platform companies to recognise unions and give staff a proper voice at work," O'Grady said.

 "Gig workers deserve the same basic rights as everybody else.
-Unions won't rest until pay and conditions have improved across the gig economy."
+Unions won't rest until pay and conditions have improved across the gig economy," O'Grady said.

 London Uber drivers Yaseen Aslam and James Farrar, who were claimants in the Supreme Court fight, also welcomed Uber's U-turn.